piermafrost/GEOCLIM5_sulf/README.md

 Check the following before completing the steps outlined below:
 * check if gfortran is installed by typing `gfortran` onto the command line
     * there may be conflict issues between ifort and gfortran (these instructions are meant for ifort compiler)
-    * if the command is recognised, then gfortran is installed, and may need to be removed
+    * if the command is recognized, then gfortran is installed, and may need to be removed
-* XCode is (probably) required - make sure it is installed, up to date, and the licence has been accepted
+* XCode is (probably) required - make sure it is installed, up to date, and the license has been accepted
-    * to accept the licence: `sudo xcodebuild -license`
+    * to accept the license: `sudo xcodebuild -license`
 * if something went wrong with the installation, make sure that the source directories (zlib, hdf5, netcdf) are "fresh"
     * don't use a source directory that has been used before
     * instead, delete the old source directory, redownload and unzip, and attempt installation again